Open Domain Dialogue Generation with Latent Images: Introduction

 \section{Introduction}

 Open domain dialogue generation, due to the successful application in socialbots such as Microsoft XiaoIce \cite{shum2018eliza} and in virtual assistants such as Amazon Alexa \cite{ram2018conversational}, is emerging as a prominent research direction in conversational AI.
 Benefiting from the advances of neural sequence modeling \cite{sutskever2014sequence,vaswani2017attention}, existing work has achieved promising results on response quality \cite{zhang2019recosa,zhang2018learning,xu2019neural}, but often makes use of only textual contexts in response generation.
 Human conversations, on the other hand, could be grounded by more than one kind of perception.
-In addition to what they read (e.g., text), people also respond according to what they hear (e.g., voice or music) and what they see (e.g., images or videos).
-Hence, there is a clear trend in the research of open domain dialogues that text-based single-modal conversation is moving to perceptually-grounded multi-modal conversation \cite{mostafazadeh2017image,chu2018face,le2019multimodal,hori2019end}.
+In addition to the context of conversation, people also respond according to the scene information including what they hear (e.g., voice or music) and what they see (e.g., images or videos).
+Hence, there is a clear trend in the research of open domain dialogues that text-based unimodal conversation is moving to perceptually-grounded multimodal conversation \cite{mostafazadeh2017image,chu2018face,le2019multimodal,hori2019end}.